-- A fee simple estate; - A community land trust; - Vendee interest in a recorded contract-for-deed; - An approved tribal residential lease on tribal lands; - A Manufactured Home taxed as real property; - A Manufactured Home taxed as personal property and located in a Manufactured Home park; - A Manufactured Home with an approved tribal residential lease located on tribal lands.
+- A fee simple estate; - A community land trust; - Vendee interest in a recorded contract-for-deed; - An approved tribal residential lease on tribal lands; - A Manufactured Home taxed as real property; - A Manufactured Home taxed as personal property and located in a Manufactured Home park; or - A Manufactured Home with an approved tribal residential lease located on tribal lands.

-In the case of a contract-for-deed, the Borrower(s) must get prior approval from contract for deed vendor.
-Vendor will be required to sign the Mortgage as an Accommodation Party
+In the case of a contract-for-deed, the Borrower(s) must get prior approval from contract for deed vendor, The Vendor will be required to sign the Mortgage as an Accommodation Party.

-Title may be held as follows:
+Title may be held in the following ways:

-Individually;
+• Individually;

-- Joint Tenants; - Tenants in common; or - A recorded life estate, excluding remainderman. - Remainderman will be required to sign the Mortgage as an Accommodation Party.
+- Joint Tenants; - Tenants in Common; or - A recorded life estate, excluding remaindermen - Remaindermen will be required to sign the Mortgage as an Accommodation Party.

-Ineligible forms of ownership interest include but are not limited to the following:
+Ineligible forms of ownership include but are not limited to the following:

-- Shares in a cooperative corporation;

-- Ownership by any form of trust; or

-- Ownership subject to a reverse mortgage.
+- Shares in a cooperative corporation; - An ownership interest by any form of trust; or - An ownership interest subject to a reverse mortgage.